SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The *path* can contain multiple property names, separated by periods, to refer to a property of a property's value.
-For example,
-the following code uses the key path expression ``\OuterStructure.outer.someValue`` to access the ``someValue`` property of the ``OuterStructure`` type's ``outer`` property:
+This code uses the key path expression ``\OuterStructure.outer.someValue`` to access the ``someValue`` property of the ``OuterStructure`` type's ``outer`` property: